w3f/research/docs/polkadot/networking/4-xcmp.rst

 the state of which is stored on-chain.
 We can potentially use this information to derive more efficient topologies for XCMP.

+.. _net-XCMP-distinguish-malicious-collators:

 Distinguishing honest vs malicious recipient collators
 ------------------------------------------------------

-As mentioned earlier, the lack of structure we assume about parachains, gives us fewer options to determine if a recipient collator is "honest" vs "malicious".
+The lack of structure we assume about parachains, gives us fewer options to determine if a recipient collator is "honest" vs "malicious".
 Despite this we do still have some information we can make use of for this purpose, that is related to the fundamental high-level requirement of this part of XCMP.
 Recall that the purpose of having collators receive messages, is for their parachain to act on them, and acknowledge this to the Polkadot relay chain.
 This is an observable effect that can be observed by the validator, albeit indirectly and also dependent on other factors outside of XCMP receipt, and so we can introduce heuristics based on this to probabilistically distinguish honest vs malicious collators.

-This is analogous to the mechanism in the block submission protocol, where we measure bandwidth used by sending collators, vs the actual useful throughput (of validated PoV blocks) that the bandwidth is used for.
+This is analogous to the mechanism in the :doc:`block submission protocol
+<1-parachains>`, where we measure bandwidth used by sending collators, vs the
+actual useful throughput (of validated PoV blocks) that the bandwidth is used for.
 Instead of counting the (potentially spammy) bandwidth consumed by the sending collator, we judge the receiving collator based on how quickly their parachain's ack-watermark advances.

 There are key differences to bear in mind however: in XCMP, by its very nature the test criteria here is more indirect and cannot be determined while the